5kg/lttng-gsoc/notes/RFC.md

 application to have lttng-ust library loaded to register to sessiond and enable dynamic instrumentation.

-TODO: add description of the helper program to dlopen liblttng-ust.so at runtime.
+Applications could load the lttng-ust library at compiling time or use LD_PRELOAD.
+We can also provide a helper program to load the lttng-ust library into a running process.
+This could be implemented using dyninst or with reference to r_inject [11].

 Probes collecting context data are more useful than bare ones.
 We can extend the add-context command to support more context types.